inspiired-av/BetterBoomboxMod/README.md

 ![Screenshot 2024-12-14 163912](https://github.com/user-attachments/assets/9334ed9f-116d-40ae-a090-1cddfe05cc9d)

-Update the boombox.cfg config file located in `BepInEx\config\` and paste the [direct download](https://sites.google.com/site/gdocs2direct/) URLs in the `Song Download URLs =` field.
+Update the boombox.cfg config file located in `BepInEx\config\` and paste the [Google Drive](https://sites.google.com/site/gdocs2direct/) share URLs in the `Song Download URLs =` field.
 If you have multiple links, seperate them by commas.

 **URL Format should look like this:**